dianixn/Residual_CNN/README.md

 # Residual_CNN
 Repeat the results of the paper called 'Deep Residual Learning Meets OFDM Channel Estimation' using MATLAB R2020b

+This is the 2nd worse paper I ever read.

 It is defined as ReEsNet.
 I think they did not release the code so I am not sure what I did is hundred percent correct, so just have fun.

 It is a simple demo for implementing residual Neural Network in MATLAB.